OnyekaEkesi/Car-Price-Prediction/README.md

 ## Deployment

+The model is served through a **Streamlit** app, which allows users to input car features and get real-time price predictions.

+To run the app locally, follow these steps:

+1. Install Streamlit: `pip install streamlit`
+2. Run the app: `streamlit run app.py`
+3. Open the app in your browser (default address: http://localhost:8501).

-The model can be deployed as a web application using Streamlit, making it accessible to users for real-time predictions.
-Further deployment to cloud platforms like AWS or Azure ensures scalability.
+Further deployment to cloud platforms like AWS or Azure ensures scalability and accessibility to a wider audience.

 ## Benefits